 Additionally, tendons can influence length change patterns of muscles during locomotor tasks (Roberts, 2002), as tendon stiffness determines how tightly muscle kinematics are coupled to joint kinematics (Ker, 1981; Ker et al., 1988).
-Here we quantified that the VL has a significantly tighter relationship with joint angular velocity (average correlation coefficient 0.93), compared to the LG (average correlation coefficient 0.71).
-A longer decoupling (21.43 % of jump cycle), in the LG, compared to the VL (5.68% of jump cycle) is consistent with a more compliant tendon for a given change in force over time.
-We found that at peak ground reaction force, the LG muscle strain rate ($3.28 \pm 1.77 L_0/s$) is near V{opt} , which is ~3 lengths per second for kangaroo rat plantar flexor muscles (Javidi et al., 2020).
+Here, we quantified that the VL has a significantly tighter relationship with joint angular velocity (average correlation coefficient 0.93) compared with the LG (average correlation coefficient 0.71).
+A longer decoupling (21.43% of jump cycle) in the LG compared with the VL (5.68% of jump cycle) is consistent with a more compliant tendon for a given change in force over time.
+We found that at peak ground reaction force, the LG muscle strain rate $(3.28\pm1.77L_o \text{ s}^{-1})$ is near $V{\text{opt}}$ , which is ~3 lengths per second for kangaroo rat plantar flexor muscles (Javidi et al., 2020).
 Similar decoupling was also observed in the human gastrocnemius and soleus muscle during walking and running, hopping, as well as in jumping tasks (Lichtwark and Wilson, 2006; Lai et al., 2015; Farris et al., 2016; Nikolaidou et al., 2017; Dick et al., 2021).
-Another mechanism by which fascicle length changes are uncoupled from whole MTU length changes, which has been called variable gearing and includes rotations of the muscle fascicles due to the bulging of the muscle (Wakeling et al., 2011).
-However, these could not be assessed using the 2D sonomicrometry methods used in the current study.
+Another mechanism by which fascicle length changes are uncoupled from whole MTU length changes has been called variable gearing and includes rotations of the muscle fascicles owing to the bulging of the muscle (Wakeling et al., 2011).
+However, these could not be assessed using the 2D sonomicrometry methods used in the present study.
 Although we do not have the mechanical properties of the VL tendon, strain behavior suggests the tendon is relatively stiff.
-Specifically, the VL muscle shortening patterns mirror knee extension patterns closely and the VL strain rate increases throughout the jump without the plateau seen in the LG, which is consistent with muscles that have similar muscle tendon architecture to the VL in this study (Biewener & Roberts, 2000).
-As a result, the VL muscle operates near V{opt} (~3 lengths per second) for a shorter period (5.67 ± 3.16 % jump for VL versus 21.43 ± 7.98 % jump for LG).
-Here we assume ~10 lengths per second is V{max}, as reported for a predominantly fast twitch muscle in small rodents (Rehwaldt et al., 2017), which corresponds to V{opt} of around three lengths per second.
-Although we do not have exact measures of V{opt} for the VL, strain rates change over a wide range that likely encompasses V{opt}.
-Therefore, a small shift in the assumed value for VL V{oot} would not impact our conclusions.
+Specifically, the VL muscle shortening patterns mirror knee extension patterns closely and the VL strain rate increases throughout the jump without the plateau seen in the LG, which is consistent with muscles that have similar muscle tendon architecture to the VL in this study (Biewener and Roberts, 2000).
+As a result, the VL muscle operates near $V{opt}$ (~3 lengths per second) for a shorter period (5.67±3.16% jump for VL versus $21.43\pm7.98\%$ jump for LG).
+Here, we assume ~10 lengths per second is $V{\text{max}}$ , as reported for a predominantly fast twitch muscle in small rodents (Rehwaldt et al., 2017), which corresponds to $V{opt}$ of around 3 lengths per second.
+Although we do not have exact measures of $V{opt}$ for the VL, strain rates change over a wide range that likely encompasses $V{opt}$ .
+Therefore, a small shift in the assumed value for VL Vopt would not impact our conclusions.